Anan51/TDTbot/wit_data/zones/reach/encounters/shin_splints.md

 -------------
 tdt$shin_remove

 You squat down along the first row of spears, they are crudely made BUT not flimsily made.
 You recognize a few of the markings and knots used on the fastenings; they are fenric.
 "That makes sense" you say out loud to yourself.
-You think you might be able to remove one of the spears ( 🎲 ≤ 6: failure | 🎲 ≥ 7: Acquire one **Invigorating Fang** from the Loot Table)
+You think you might be able to remove one of the spears ( :game_die: < 6: failure | :game_die: > 7: Acquire a "**Fenric Spear** (-1 :large_blue_diamond:): :boom::zap: :twisted_rightwards_arrows: cause __Vulnerable__" valued at 15 :gold:)